Noël Riley Fitch: Career

 In June 2011, Noel Riley Fitch was awarded the prestigious Prix de la Tour Montparnasse literary award in France for her book Sylvia Beach: Une américaine à Paris (Perrin Publishers 2011), the French translation by Elizabeth Danger of Noel's widely acclaimed 1983 book Sylvia Beach and the Lost Generation.

 Her book Appetite for Life: The Biography of Julia Child (1997) was written with Child's full cooperation and exclusive authorization.
 Publishers Weekly said the book is written "warmly and compellingly."
 Kirkus Reviews called its "details ... exquisite" and the story "exhaustively researched, charming."
 Entertainment Weekly named it number five of the ten best books of the year.

 Following her earlier Literary Cafés of Paris, Fitch returned to the travel genre to author The Grand Literary Cafés of Europe (London, 2006; US, 2007).
 Covering the history of coffee and the coffeehouse, the book features nearly 40 cafes in 20 countries.
 Paris Café: The Sélect Crowd, co-authored with illustrator Rick Tulka, was published November 2007.

 Fitch appears in several documentary films, including Portrait of a Bookstore as an Old Man, Berenice Abbott: A View of the Twentieth Century (1992), Paris: The Luminous Years (PBS 2010) and the A&E Biography of Julia Child, first shown October 14, 1997 and based on her book, Appetite for Life.

 Fitch earned a Ph.D. from Washington State University and has taught at Point Loma Nazarene University, San Diego State University, University of Southern California, and the American University of Paris.
-She is presently writing the story of the Irish woman Louison O'Morphi (Marie Louise O'Murphy) mistress of Louis XV of France, model for Rococo painter François Boucher, and subject of a chapter in Giacomo Casanova's memoirs.
+She is presently writing the story of the Irish woman Louison O'Morphi, mistress of Louis XV of France, model for Rococo painter François Boucher, and subject of a chapter in Giacomo Casanova's memoirs.

 Fitch recently retired from lecturing at both the University of Southern California and the American University of Paris.
 She and her husband live in Los Angeles, Paris, and New York City.
 She has one daughter.